 Statements and positions

 Portugal has on several occasions spoken on explosive weapons in populated areas in multilateral forums.During the UN Security Council Open Debate on the Protection of Civilians on 25 May 2022, Portugal said it remained concerned about the disproportionate use of explosive weapons in populated areas and their impact on civilians and civilian infrastructure.
-It supported the ongoing process developing a Political Declaration on the subject and called for the implementation of resolution 2601 (2021), on safeguarding the right to education, and resolution 2573 (2021), on critical civilian infrastructure, among other resolutions.3 At the UN Security Council Open Debate War in Cities: Protection of Civilians in Urban Settings on 25 January 2022, Portugal welcomed the development of the Political Declaration and said it is a good example of encouraging best practices based on IHL.4 At the UN Security Council Open Debate on the Protection of Civilians in Armed Conflict in May 2023 Portugal said it was encouraged by positive steps taken regarding the protection of civilians, including the Political Declaration on explosive weapons in populated areas.5
+It supported the ongoing process developing a Political Declaration on the subject and called for the implementation of resolution 2601 (2021), on safeguarding the right to education, and resolution 2573 (2021), on critical civilian infrastructure, among other resolutions.4 At the UN Security Council Open Debate on the Protection of Civilians in Armed Conflict in May 2023 Portugal said it was encouraged by positive steps taken regarding the protection of civilians, including the Political Declaration on explosive weapons in populated areas.5 At the same debate in 2024, Portugal reiterated its full support for the Political Declaration and its role in the application of the full protection of civilians as presented in the report of the Secretary-General.6 At the UN Security Council Open Debate War in Cities: Protection of Civilians in Urban Settings on 25 January 2022, Portugal welcomed the development of the Political Declaration and said it is a good example of encouraging best practices based on IHL.7 At the Meeting of the High Contracting Parties of the Convention on Certain Conventional Weapons, Portugal highlighted the Political Declaration, underlined its commitment to the Declaration and its aims, and praised Norway and Costa Rica as organisers of the first and second follow-up conferences on the implementation of the Declaration, respectively.8

 Alongside its individual statements, Portugal has repeatedly aligned with other states to deliver statements on explosive weapons in populated areas.
 As a member of the European Union (EU), Portugal has signed onto numerous joint statements condemning the use of explosive weapons in populated areas and the harms it causes to civilians and civilian objects, as well as calling for greater IHL compliance.
-This includes at several UN Security Council open debates on the Protection of Civilians in Armed Conflict 6 and at the General Debate of UN General Assembly First Committee7, as well as at the 2022 UN Security Council open debate on War in Cities where the EU expressed concern over the indiscriminate use of explosive weapons in populated areas, including near hospitals, schools, and universities.8 The EU, with Portugal signing on, has also repeatedly welcomed the Political Declaration on explosive weapons in populated areas – at the 2022 Dublin Conference, the 2022 and 2023 UN General Assembly First Committee (where it highlighted the work ahead for implementing the Declaration’s commitments), and at the 2023 UN Security Council open debate on the Protection of Civilians.
+This includes at several UN Security Council open debates on the Protection of Civilians in Armed Conflict9 and at the General Debate of UN General Assembly First Committee10, as well as at the 2022 UN Security Council open debate on War in Cities where the EU expressed concern over the indiscriminate use of explosive weapons in populated areas, including near hospitals, schools, and universities.11 At the 2024 UN Security Council open debate on Protection of Civilians, the EU expressed that given the significant impact of the explosive weapons in populated areas its use should be restricted or avoided.12 The EU, with Portugal signing on, has also repeatedly welcomed the Political Declaration on explosive weapons in populated areas – at the 2022 Dublin Conference, the 2022 and 2023 UN General Assembly First Committee (where it highlighted the work ahead for implementing the Declaration’s commitments), and at the 2023 UN Security Council open debate on the Protection of Civilians.

-As a member of the Group of Friends on Protection of Civilians, Portugal has supported statements at the UN Security Council stressing the importance of respecting IHL and the need to enhance the protection of civilians from the effects of explosive weapons in populated areas 10.
-In 2018 and 2019, Portugal joined some 50 and 71 states respectively to endorse joint statements on the use of explosive weapons in populated areas at the UN General Assembly First Committee, calling attention to the devastating and long-lasting humanitarian impact of the use of explosive weapons in populated areas and urging states to reverse the trend of high levels of civilian harm.11
+As a member of the Group of Friends on Protection of Civilians, Portugal has supported statements at the UN Security Council stressing the importance of respecting IHL and the need to enhance the protection of civilians from the effects of explosive weapons in populated areas14.
+In the 2024 statement, the Group called on states to make the effective protection of civilians and civilian objects a strategic priority in the planning and conduct of military operations by drawing on existing tools herein, such as the Political Declaration.15 In 2018 and 2019, Portugal joined some 50 and 71 states respectively to endorse joint statements on the use of explosive weapons in populated areas at the UN General Assembly First Committee, calling attention to the devastating and long-lasting humanitarian impact of the use of explosive weapons in populated areas and urging states to reverse the trend of high levels of civilian harm.16